dorinandreidragan/dorinandreidragan.github.io/docs/articles/master-technical-topics-with-this-game-changing-prompt.md

 - Diagrams and illustrations whenever helpful.
 - Code examples in [LANGUAGES] or another relevant language.
 - Practical applications to reinforce my understanding.
+- Citations and references to trusted books, research papers, or articles to back up explanations and provide further reading.

 Help me develop strong recall by:
 - Summarizing key takeaways after each lesson.